 While anabolic steroids have a medical purpose in some cases, they are widely abused for largely cosmetic reasons.
 Anabolic steroids are essentially a synthetic version of testosterone, but they are taken in huge doses.
 Not only can these drugs be addictive, but they can also lead to complete kidney and liver failure, violent outbursts and reduced cognitive function.

 Each of these drug classifications can be addictive.
-At Serenity House Detox, you can take the first step toward recovery with evidence-based detox services.
+At Serenity House Detox & Recovery, you can take the first step toward recovery with evidence-based detox services.
 Through individual counseling, medical care, and group therapy, you’ll be ready to embrace sobriety.
 Begin your new life by calling 866-294-5306.